NipunaMadhushan/ballerina-newrelic-setup/README.md

-# Ballerina guide to set up New Relic
+# Ballerina guide to publish observability data to New Relic

 This guide will help you to set up your Ballerina application to publish metrics, traces and logs to New Relic.